Review – Ico

 I’m still not writing to say that MOO2 has been unseated from it’s throne as best 4X space game ever, but Sword of the Stars may be the closest thing to bastard upstart rival capable of causing a genre wide (or at least, Golden Jew wide) civil war.
 The full game builds upon the demo, showing that the guys at Kerebros know what they’re doing and have created an extremely entertaining, robust game with a great deal of replayability.

 This review will be written assuming you read my demo review.
 If you haven’t, you should go read it.
 Let me touch upon some high level items first.
-The one personal pet peeve I have about SOTS is they decided to go the route of “you should discover the intricacies of the game by playing it.” → Words are the towns and cities of letters.
+The one personal pet peeve I have about SOTS is they decided to go the route of “you should discover the intricacies of the game by playing it.” → It’s dangerous to read alone, take this.

 Review – Nanostray